 Software Notes

-Git for Windows Command-line tool for retrieving source from Github.

-CMake Cross-platform build file generator.

 Visual Studio 2017 Build Tools C++ compiler

 Visual Studio 2017 (Optional) C++ compiler and dev environment.

-If you've already had one IDE and only need compiler and libraries, you could install Visual Studio 2017 Build Tools.
+If you already have one IDE and only need the compiler and libraries, you could install Visual Studio 2017 Build Tools.

 Visual Studio 2017 provides both IDE and necessary compiler and libraries.
-So if you have not got an IDE and prefer to develop solidity, Visual Studio 2017 may be an choice for you to get everything setup easily.
+So if you have not got an IDE and prefer to develop solidity, Visual Studio 2017 may be a choice for you to get everything setup easily.